 For the longest time, little was known about the origins of the Buzzaround circuit, other than unsubstantiated rumours about a connection with Gary Hurst.
 In 2021, it was discovered that the Buzzaround was an unauthorised copy of a much more obscure mid-1960s fuzzbox, called the G. P. Electronics Harmonic Generator.1

-Burns’ fuzz box was also briefly mentioned in the November 1966 issue of Beat Instrumental (below).
+A “new” version of Burns’ fuzz box was briefly mentioned in the November 1966 issue of Beat Instrumental.

 What is known, however, is that some of the earliest Buzzarounds were built with non-latching footswitches.
 This means that the user would have to keep their foot down on the pedal in order to ‘sustain’ the fuzz sound, and so it’s quite possible that the ‘fresh’ version of the Buzzaround was one fitted with a latching footswitch instead.

 The front panel for the Buzzaround was designed by Eddie Cross, who was involved in the production of the pickguards on Burns guitars during the 1960s, and who preserved his original technical drawing of the Buzzaround’s control layout (pictured below).

 The Buzzaround featured a circuit built on tag board, with three germanium NKT213 transistors.

 An unusually high number of original Buzzarounds have surfaced in Australia, which suggests that Baldwin-Burns might have had distribution agreements in place to sell them over there, in addition to in the UK.